graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server/README.md

 * (for Maven) The _build-helper-maven-plugin_, so that the generated source is automatically added to the build path of your IDE.
 * (for Gradle) The _sourceSets.main.java.srcDirs += ..._ line

-The _graphql-java-runtime_ dependency add all necessary dependencies, for the generated code.
-Of course, its version must be the same as the plugin's version.
+The _graphql-java-server-dependencies_ dependency provides all the necessary dependencies, for the generated code.
+Of course, __its version must be the same as the plugin's version__.

 The [graphiql-spring-boot-starter](https://github.com/graphql-java-kickstart/graphql-spring-boot) adds a web GUI that allows to easily test your GraphQL server.
 It's very useful for testing.
 And it should of course be removed for production.
 This generate a web page that allow to execute GraphQL request.
 This page will be available [on the /graphiql path](http://localhost:8180/graphiql) of the server, once it is started.